umd-db/cmsc424-fall2025/project4/README.md

 ### 2. Nested Loops Joins

-There are four types of join algorithms in the codebase (See section 15.5 of the textbook):
+There are three types of join algorithms in the codebase (See section 15.5 of the textbook):

 - SNLJ: Simple Nested Loop Join
 - BNLJ: Block Nested Loop Join
-- BNLJOptimized: Optimized Block Nested Loop Join
 - INLJ: Index Nested Loop Join

 Move to the `query` directory.
 You may first want to take a look at `SNLJOperator`.
-Complete `BNLJOperator` and `BNLJOptimizedOperator`.
-The BNLJ and Optimized BNLJ tests in `TestJoinOperator` should pass once this is complete.
+Complete `BNLJOperator`.
+The BNLJ tests in `TestJoinOperator` should pass once this is complete.

 We sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
 The notion of a `block` when discussing join algorithms is different however.
 A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
 Sometimes BNLJ is also called PageNestedLoopJoin (PNLJ).
-Similarly, BNLJOptimized is called BlockNestedLoop Join (BNLJ).

-**Hint:** BNLJ and BNLJOptimized extend from `JoinOperator`.
+**Hint:** BNLJ extend from `JoinOperator`.
 You should be familiar with this class, it contains some useful methods which can help you get the different iterators such as `getPageIterator`, `getRecordIterator` and `getBlockIterator`.
-**NOTE:** BNLJOptimized needs access to numBuffer, you may use that number from `BNLJOptimizedOperator`.

 To implement BNLJ, refer to the pseudocode in Fig 15.6 of the textbook.
-Similarly, for BNLJOptimized, refer to the second bullet point on page 707 of the textbook.

 For INLJ, complete `INLJOperator.java`.
 The details of the algorithm can be found in Section 15.5.3 of the textbook.
 Recall that the index in Project 3 did not support duplicates.
 Similarly, the SpecialIndex does not support duplicates either.
 Hence, your implementation is simplified by finding at most one match per left record.
 The INLJ tests in `TestINLJOperator` should pass once this is complete.